-The closest site is a previously identified architectural site, 0079, a twentieth century farmhouse determined not eligible.
+The closest archaeological site is a previously identified archaeological site 38DN0129, a prehistoric site consisting of lithics and ceramics has been determined not eligible.
 We concur with this determination.

-The current field studies (consisting of shovel testing at 100-foot intervals along the 70-foot wide corridor) identified two archaeological sites.
-One, 38DN207, is a twentieth century structure (likely similar to 0079 when standing) that we recommend as not eligible.
-The other site, 38DN208, is a small twentieth century trash pile that we also recommend as not eligible.
+The current field studies (consisting of shovel testing at 100-foot intervals along the 70-foot wide corridor) identified no archaeological sites.